 What is Editing, Mixing and Mastering in a Recording Studio?

-Editing, mixing and mastering are all different steps that are taken by mixing and mastering engineers in a recording studio after recording to improve the sound quality and make them sound professional.
+Editing, mixing and mastering are all different steps that are taken by mixing and mastering engineers in a recording studio.
+It involves improving the sound quality of individual tracks, balancing them and creating a final master recording.

 Equipment will usually include